Nytra/NoTankControls/README.md

 # NoTankControls

 A [ResoniteModLoader](https://github.com/resonite-modding-group/ResoniteModLoader) and
-[NeosModLoader](https://github.com/zkxs/NeosModLoader) mod for Resonite and [Neos VR](https://neos.com/) that allows you to move with your joysticks while holding any tool.
+[NeosModLoader](https://github.com/zkxs/NeosModLoader) mod for [Resonite](https://resonite.com/) that allows you to move with your joysticks while holding any tool.

 Neos/Resonite disables the joystick if you have a tooltip equipped which makes use of the "Secondary" action (pressing down on that same joystick.)